 Executive appointments at the Corporation are determined based on merit and qualifications relevant for the specific role.
 Consideration is given to a broad range of skills, background, experience, knowledge, merit, and cultural fit within the organization.
 Diversity is taken into account, however, the ultimate decision is determined based on the best candidate for the role.
-In addition, the Corporation's executive team is relatively small consisting of three executive officer positions: CEO, CFO, and CDO.
+In addition, the Corporation's executive team is small consisting of two executive officer positions: CEO and CFO.
 For the reasons described above, the Corporation does not specifically consider the level of representation of women in executive positions and has not adopted a specific target regarding the number or percentage of women in executive positions.
 At the time of executive appointments, considerations are made both to competencies and personal attributes, including with respect to gender and otherwise, to build the strongest leadership team for the Corporation.

-As at December 31, 2022, women occupied 9% (one of 11) of senior officer positions at the Corporation's corporate and operating subsidiaries.
-However, appointment of senior officers at the operating subsidiaries level is not a matter in respect of which the Corporation has rights.
+As at December 31, 2023, women occupied 18% (two of 11) of senior officer positions at the MFC Partnerships.
+However, appointment of senior officers at the MFC Partnerships level is not a matter in respect of which the Corporation has rights.